 Your nonprofit organization relies on the generosity of others and the engagement of your community to stay afloat.
 Your nonprofit has all of the same expenses as a for-profit organization, but with much less revenue.

 That’s why the most successful nonprofit organizations get creative when it comes to fundraising.
 Today, more and more nonprofits are looking for creative fundraising campaigns to keep people engaged with their organization and raise the money they need.
 So, we’ve pulled together some of our favorite creative fundraising ideas for nonprofits.

 T-shirt fundraisers are a great option for nonprofits because of all the benefits and flexibility they offer you compared to other options.
 Planning and organizing a fundraising event can take up your time, especially if you’re planning a large event.
 It can take time away from other tasks you’re responsible for, and it may or may not raise the money you need.
 Why take that kind of risk and time investment when there’s a safer and easier fundraising option that can have a huge return in profits for you?

 Launching a t-shirt fundraiser on Bonfire solves all these problems.
 You can set up and launch a fundraising campaign in just 5 minutes, and it’s easy to share and promote your campaign page with your supporters through social media.
-Plus, we send all of your supports their shirts for you, and we’ll send you all of the profits.
-What really makes t-shirt fundraisers great for non-profits is that it’s totally free to use Bonfire to host your fundraiser.
+Plus, we send all of your supporters their shirts for you, and we’ll send you all of the profits.
+What really makes t-shirt fundraisers great for nonprofits is that it’s totally free to use Bonfire to host your fundraiser.
 And, people are more likely to donate when they receive something tangible in return.

 Start your t-shirt fundraiser today by creating a t-shirt design for your nonprofit.
 If you need help with your shirts design, you can use one of our free editable t-shirt design templates to help you get started.

 3. Willy Wonka golden ticket